-- 3. Select Citrix StoreFront (HTTP) from the Protocol drop-down list. - 4.
-In the Permissions section, add users allowed to manage this object. - 5.
+- 3. Enter listener's unique name. - 4.
+Select Blocked option to disable access to servers through this listener after it's created. - 5.
+Select Citrix StoreFront (HTTP) from the Protocol drop-down list. - 6.
+In the Permissions section, add users allowed to manage this object. - 7.
 In the Connection section, select desired connection mode.

 Note: User connects to the target host by providing its actual IP address.
 Fudo PAM moderates the connection with the remote host using own IP address.
-This option requires deploying Fudo PAM in the bridge mode.
+This option requires deploying

-• Select gateway from the Mode drop-down list.

-• Select the network interface used for handling connections over this listener.
+- Select gateway from the Mode drop-down list. - Select the network interface used for handling connections over this listener.